Limit of vanishing regulator in the functional renormalization group: Discussion

 In a polynomial approximation of the potential, the values of the scaling exponents become progressively worse as one increases the order of the polynomial.
 This is in agreement with the statement in Ref.~\cite{Litim:2002cf} that the radius of convergence of the Taylor expansion of $V$ is proportional to $a$.
 We have avoided this problem by also considering the functional treatment (LPA), but in this case one gets the exponent $\nu=1$, which is worse than for any polynomial and coincides with the upper boundary conjectured in \cite{Litim:2002cf}.

 We have then analyzed the second form of the vanishing-regulator limit, taking it on the LPA beta functional of scalar field theory, finding agreement with the first kind of limit as far as the critical exponents are concerned, although the locations of the fixed point differ.
-Despite some pre-existing arguments were suggesting that the limit of vanishing regulator might generally reproduce the results of a constant (momentum independent) mass-like regulator, we have observed that in the LPA this is the case only away from even dimensions.
-In the special case of even integer $d$, singularities in the momentum integrals lead to a more intricate structure.
+Even though some naive arguments suggest that the limit of vanishing regulator might generally reproduce the results of a constant (momentum independent) mass-like regulator, we have observed that in the LPA this is the case only when the constant-regulator momentum integrals are convergent.
+As we adopted analytic continuation in the definition of the integrals, this excludes even integer values of $d\geq4$ (the $d=2$ case can indeed be reduced to the constant-regulator case by a field-independent shift in the potential).
 As a consequence, the vanishing-regulator limit remains different from the constant regulator in $d=4$.
-We expect this conclusion to hold also in higher even dimensions.
+We expect this conclusion to hold also in higher even dimensions, if analytic continuation is used, or in the whole range $d\geq4$ without analytic continuation.
 It remains to be seen whether these conclusions are robust against enlargements of the truncation.
 For instance, at the second order of the derivative expansion, there might be a nontrivial interplay between the momentum-derivatives of the regulator and the $a\to0$ limit, resulting in further differences between the constant and the vanishing regulators.

 For all these reasons, it will be quite interesting to systematically study the next order of the derivative expansion, including a field-dependent wave function renormalization $Z(\phi)$.
 In this paper, this level of approximation has been analyzed only for the two-dimensional nonlinear sigma model, as in this case it is the first nontrivial order of the derivative expansion.
 It is also known that in the case of quantum critical points the convergence of this expansion requires an increasingly accurate tuning of $a$.
-Therefore it might be expected that the limit of vanishing regulators cannot be of much use when one moves in that direction.
+For the three-dimensional Wilson-Fisher fixed point, this tuning process is expected to converge to optimal values within the range $0.5<a<1$~\cite{Balog:2019rrg}.
+Hence, it appears very unlikely that at the special point $a\to0$ the derivative expansion might be convergent.